madvoid/Source_Localization/README.md

 Until 12/19/2018 there were several test functions in the `Domains` folder.
 However, these were removed from the repository as the PSO code became more and more tailored to QUIC data.

-## Parameters to Experiment With

-PSO has several different parameters and hyperparameters that can be modified, as well as several modifications that can be made.
-The following list presents, in no particular order, things that can be modified with this implementation of PSO.

-* Velocity update constants `c1, c2`
-* Velocity clamping options or inertia weight decrease
-* Boundary offset
-* Moving integer vs real number
-* Incorporate wind into velocity update
-* Velocity update rules for discrete domain
-* What to do when drone is in building
-  * Just move in direction that's not building
-  * Recalculate velocity with random component
-  * Move in different way, ray tracing?
-* Adaptive weights, every time an unreachable position comes up weights change to move away from that position
-* Have continuous position but convert to discrete index to check if in no-go zone
-* Add mean wind vector or mean concentration gradient as vector to PSO update
-* Add "exploding factor" when mean wind changes to really explore area

-## TODO

-1.